Lepton-flavour-violating tau decays from triality: Electroweak singlet models

 $I(r)$ is the usual muon mass effect in $\mathrm{BR}(\tau^- \to \mu^- \bar\nu_\mu \nu_\tau)$ and $I_2(r)$ the corresponding factor for $ \mathrm{BR}(\tau^\pm \to e^\mp \mu^\pm \mu^\pm)$, neglecting the electron mass.

 Similarly to the $k_1$ case, we may derive a bound on $k_2$ parameters using the present constraint quoted in Table~\ref{tab:LFVtau},

-This is plotted in the lower three panels of Fig.~\ref{fig:singletbounds} for the benchmark values of $m_{k_2}$.
+This is plotted in the lower two panels of Fig.~\ref{fig:singletbounds} for the benchmark values of $m_{k_2}$.
 As with the $k_1$ case, the expected reach of Belle II is indicated by the dot-dashed lines.
 Fig.~\ref{fig:singletbounds} clearly demonstrates the strong constraints of cLFV leptonic $\tau$ decays on the electroweak singlet scalar and the improved sensitivity of the Belle II experiment.

 The same benchmark masses are employed for the ${k_2}$ parameter study.
-Saturating the perturbativity conditions, the projected sensitivity in Table~\ref{tab:LFVtau} constrains models with an observable branching ratio at Belle II to have
+Saturating the perturbativity conditions, the projected sensitivity in Table~\ref{tab:LFVtau} is able to probe models with an observable branching ratio at Belle II with